Powered by MOMENTUM MEDIA

 Southern Launch has been granted the last two approvals needed to upgrade its Whalers Way spaceport into a permanent launch facility.

-However, in the last week, the firm received the go-ahead from both the SA’s Minister for Planning and the Commonwealth’s Department of Climate Change, Energy, the Environment and Water.
+However, in the last week, the firm received the go-ahead from both the South Australia’s Minister for Planning and the Commonwealth’s Department of Climate Change, Energy, the Environment and Water.

 Southern Launch CEO Lloyd Damp said access to space launches is critical for humanity, with many existing sites operating at near capacity.